GoogleCloudPlatform/professional-services/machine-learning/solutions/energy_price_forecasting/README.md

 # Data preparation instructions

-1. Download the data from the competition site (http://complatt.smartwatt.net/)
+1. Raw data for this problem can be found in the data folder.
-2. Uploaded the files to BigQuery using the UI.
+2. Upload the files to BigQuery using the UI.
 Create dataset "Energy" and then create tables:
 * Energy.MarketPricePT (for historical price data)
 * Energy.historical_weather  (for historical weather data)
 3. Run: ```python -m data_preparation.data_prep``` to generate training/validation/testing data as well as to generate constants needed for normalization.
 The produced data has the following columns: